Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 #1: Zagreb is not a touristy city

 You can tell a city is a popular tourist destination when it becomes known by its nickname.
-Paris – the city of light, New York – the city that never sleeps, Rome – the eternal city, Tokio – the city of the future.
+For example, Paris is the city of light, New York the city that never sleeps.
+Rome goes by the eternal city, and Tokyo is the city of the future.

 It’s sometimes called Little Vienna, but this description doesn’t give it due credit.